-• BCIC will continue to be involved as a lead funder for programs developed by BCIC and the universities to provide a competitive academic pathway to entrepreneurship for third- and fourth-year business and applied sciences students.
-An example of existing and future programs is the entrepreneurship@SFU program, which provides the skills, mentorship and resources to build upon innovative ideas and develop successful new ventures.
-Students are expected to produce a business plan, design and prototype their product/system, complete steps to launch a successful business and obtain a lead customer.
-Students also take courses in business, engineering, entrepreneurship, innovation and commercialization and will have access to mentorship from industry experts, a scholarship award and other resources.
+BCIC will continue to be involved as a lead funder for programs developed by BCIC and the universities to provide a competitive academic pathway to entrepreneurship for third- and fourth-year business and applied sciences students.
+Examples of existing and future programs are the entrepreneurship@UBC and entrepreneurship@SFU programs, which provide the skills, mentorship and resources to build upon innovative ideas and develop successful new ventures.